Breaking The Cycle Of Poverty Through Education

 Hungry and without supplies, many children fall out of school and back into the cycle of poverty.

-is a non governmental organization striving to change this and create a better, brighter future for these children and ultimately the community
+is a nonprofit organization striving to change this and create a better, brighter future for these children and ultimately the community

-To accomplish this, BCU Founder Francis Byamukama has been working since 2013 to set up a framework to house, feed, and educate orphans and needy children from the region.
-After registering the organization with the Ugandan government, Byamukama and others established a small home for orphans, chartered a private school, and set up some income-generating projects to move toward a self-sustaining operational model.
+To accomplish this the leaders of BUCC, in partnership with BECU Founder Francis Byamukama, have been working since 2013 to set up a framework to house, feed, and educate orphans and vulnerable children from the region.
+After registering the organization with the Ugandan government, Byamukama and others established a small home for orphans and vulnerable children, chartered a private school, and set up some income-generating projects to move toward a self-sustaining operational model.

-In just a few years, though, BCU has experienced rapid growth and demand, as more orphans were taken in and parents or guardians who could not afford school sent more children.
+In just a few years, though, the orphanage and school has experienced rapid growth and demand, as more orphans and vulnerable children were taken in and parents or guardians who could not afford school sent more children.

 1. Limited Funds

 We receive many orphans and vulnerable children every year who need our help.
 Funding for meals, clothing, healthcare has increasingly become a challenge.

 Children walk from neighborhoods as far as 6 to 8 km away, which limits their regular attendance and affects their academic performance and commitment.

 3. Lack of Descent Accommodation for Boys